tspannhw/SpeakerProfile/README.md

 For more information, check [here](https://www.datainmotion.dev/p/about-me.html)

-# Tim Spann - Principal Field Engineer, Developer Advocate, Author
+# Tim Spann - Streaming Engineer, Data Person, Programmer, Developer Advocate, Author

 Hi, some call me Tim.
 I do a lot of great talks, demos, events and love interacting with the community on various topics.
 I did five talks at ApacheCon that one time.